-The 2016 Edition of the DFCC is available now!
+The current (2016 Edition) of the DFCC is still available for purchase.

-Defending a Federal Criminal Case – Our newest three-volume, 2016 edition is now available in both hardcover and downloadable ePub or PDF eBook form!*
+Defending a Federal Criminal Case – Our current three-volume, 2016 edition is available in both hardcover and downloadable ePub or PDF eBook form!*

-To order your copy today, please be sure to visit our online store.
+To order your 2016 edition copy today, please be sure to visit our online store.

 The DFCC was first published by Federal Defenders of San Diego, Inc. in 1980.
 In its original format, it featured thirteen chapters.
 The 2001 edition featured twenty-one chapters, covering all aspects federal criminal practice.
 For the first time in 2010, Federal Defenders of San Diego, Inc., partnered with federal defender offices across the nation to draft the most exhaustive edition.
 The 2016 edition features updates to every chapter and critical information on emerging and changing areas of federal criminal practice.

 Contributions to our newest edition come from Federal Defenders, Assistant Federal Defenders, CJA counsel, and Capital Resource Counsel.
 Our writers and editors have extensive federal criminal court experience and have toiled long and hard to create a comprehensive and authoritative guide to federal practice that captures their collective experiences.